leaftyP28/Split-Tracker/README.md

 # Split-Tracker
 The purpose of this tool is to ease the use of calculations for when there are group hangouts or events and someone needs to do the math to split the money spending up amongst everyone properly :)

-✅ Features Included in The Tracker:
+✅ Features Included:

-Add & select people
+Add & select the names of people involved in shared expenses

-Select all people
+Select all people who are involved in one click

 Split expenses with optional descriptions

+Automatically split amounts equally

-View totals & history of split
+View totals & display a history of the previous split amounts

-Undo last add
+Undo last added amount

-Reset all
+Reset all content

 Export as: